 Large Jazz Ensembles must have a minimum instrumentation of ten players.
 Combos can range from 4-9 players, but must contain at least one wind player.

 Three judges will hear each band.
-Judges’ packets will be available immediately after the final concert, or will be mailed shortly after the festival.
+Judges’ packets will be available immediately after the final concert.

 Each group is allotted a 30-minute performance slot, which includes set up and tear down.
 Performances should include a variety of style and tempo.
 Directors may not accompany or perform with their group.